 - The terms of any such agreement for the time being in force.

 Hertfordshire recognises the importance of case records and will do all in its power to ensure records are kept secure at all times.

-Files are the property of Children's Services and should be accessible to authorised staff only.
+Paper Files (historic files) are the property of Children's Services and should be accessible to authorised staff only.
 They must be kept in locked filing cabinets, in clearly labelled slings and in alphabetical order.

 The worker responsible for a file must ensure that all files are stored in a metal lockable cabinet and that files are never left on a desk overnight, or for any significant period when not being used.

 Files may need to be taken out of the office, for example to present at Court or to allow a worker to work away from the office.
 Prior permission must be obtained from the workers manager.